Paladins-Inn/torganized-play-users/CODE_OF_CONDUCT.md

 This may be combined into a single statement:

-> Allways assume good intent.
+> Always assume good intent.

 Examples of unacceptable behavior by participants include:

 * The use of sexualized language or imagery and unwelcome sexual attention or advances
 * Trolling, insulting/derogatory comments, and personal or political attacks
 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting

 ## Our Responsibilities